t2ne/tts-playground/README.md

 - **Portuguese Support**: Optimized for European Portuguese (pt_PT) but can work with other languages.
 - **Cross-Platform**: Works on macOS, Linux, and Windows.

-## Current Limitations
+## Current Features

-- **Basic Video**: Currently creates a static image video with audio.
-True lip-sync animation is not yet implemented.
+- **Advanced Lip Sync**: Real lip-sync animation using Wav2Lip AI technology
+- **Fallback System**: Basic video generation if Wav2Lip checkpoint unavailable
-- **Single Face**: Works with one face image at a time.
+- **Single Face**: Works with one face image at a time
-- **Portuguese Focus**: Optimized for Portuguese speech recognition and TTS.
+- **Portuguese Focus**: Optimized for Portuguese speech recognition and TTS

 ## Future Enhancements

-- Implement real lip-sync animation using Wav2Lip or similar technologies
 - Add support for multiple languages
+- Multiple face/avatar options
 - Web interface for easier use
 - Real-time processing capabilities
+- GPU acceleration optimization

 ## References